Virtual Private Network (VPN)

 In the menu that appears, click "System Preferences."

-How to establish a VPN connection in Windows 8.
+How to create and establish a VPN connection in Windows 8.